yeleywale/yeleywale.github.io/_posts/2017-4-10-Get Started with ReactJs.md

 ## What is ReactJs

-Folks at Facebook describes ReactJs as a UI library for creating high performant web and native application.
+Facebook describes ReactJs as a UI library for creating high performant web and native application.

 Let me add this:

-> React is a UI rendering and eventing library for creating UIs from the bottom-up by composing parts in a declaration and functional way.
+> React is a UI rendering and eventing library for creating UIs from the bottom-up by composing parts in a declarative and functional way.

 ## Virtual DOM
-Unlike other libraries that interact directly with the DOM, React got a little bit fancier by abstracting away the DOM, thereby giving it the leverage to perform whatever magic with the model before it get translated to DOM elements.
+Unlike other libraries that interact directly with the DOM, React got a little bit smarter by abstracting away the DOM, thereby giving it the power to perform whatever magic with the application state before it gets translated to DOM elements.

 Pure sorcery you would say!
-The virtual DOM is just a fancy name for a Javascript object represents your real object.
+The virtual DOM is just a fancy name for a Javascript object representing your real object.
 It's at the center of react's philosophy and architecture, without it there may not be a better way to do

 If you are familiar with robust system design, you would appreciate what good abstractions do afford you, and even more so when you have a complex system like the Document Object Model where updation, insertion, deletion and the rest are expensive.